Second Quarter 2013 Highlights:

 |(dollars in thousands)||Three Months Ended June 30,||Six Months Ended June 30,|

-Second quarter growth in revenues was led by a 13.4% increase in advertising revenues to $130 million.
-The increase in advertising revenues was led by AMC.
-Affiliate and other revenues increased 15.2% to $176 million.
-The growth in affiliate and other revenues was primarily attributable to increases in affiliate fees as well as increased digital distribution, home video and international revenues from the licensing of our programming.
+Second quarter growth in revenues was led by a 17.5% increase in distribution revenues to $206 million.
+The increase in distribution revenues was primarily attributable to growth in affiliate fees as well as increases in home video and digital distribution revenues.
+Advertising revenues increased 13.7% to $147 million.
+The growth in advertising revenues was due to strong demand for our original programming.

-Second quarter AOCF increased 16.0% to $136 million reflecting the increase in revenues partially offset by an increase in operating expenses.
-The increase in operating expenses was primarily attributable to higher programming and marketing expenses partially offset by a decrease in corporate expenses compared to the prior year period.
-The operating income increase reflected the growth in AOCF as well as a reduction in amortization expense.
+Second quarter AOCF increased 7.8% to $146 million reflecting the increase in revenues offset by an increase in expenses.
+The increase in expenses was primarily attributable to higher programming and marketing expenses compared to the prior year period.
+The operating income increase reflected the growth in AOCF and a reduction in amortization expense.

 International and Other